heldrida/rickandmortyui/README.md

 You'll need `Nodejs`, as developed over `v12`.
 Assumed [YARN](https://yarnpkg.com/) as the prefered package manager througout the documentation, feel free to use [NPM](https://www.npmjs.com/) by changing the commands in accordance.

+Of course, make sure you are in the `root` directory for the project.

 Pull the repository to your local and install the dependencies by:

 ```zsh